-I wrote a post 16 Things I’ve stopped buying since going minimalist almost two years ago.
-I think I would like to share some other things I don’t buy anymore.
+I wrote a post on 16 Things I’ve stopped buying since going minimalist almost two years ago.
+I would like to update and share some other things I don’t buy or own anymore.

 This post contains affiliate links, to find out more information, please read my disclaimer.

 1. A Second Car

 We don’t own a second car.
 We’re a one-car family.
-Downsized to one vehicle was the smartest decision for our family.
+Downsizing to one vehicle was the smartest decision for our family.
 We saved thousands a year when we got rid of a second car.

 Think about it.
 Gas, auto insurance, car payment, tires, oil change, and all kinds of maintenance and repair costs summed up.
 The amount of money is huge.

 Being a one-car household can be tough.
 It’s very hard for us to share the car during the weekdays.
 My husband has a 12-hour work and an hour drive to work daily.
 If I need to go out on weekdays, I have to take public transit.
-The good thing is that we live in a city that public transport is easily accessible.
+The good thing is that we live in a city where public transport is easily accessible.

 We need to go to after-school classes 3 to 4 times a week.
 If we drive, it takes about 10 minutes.
 Since I can’t use the car during the weekdays, I take public transit with my daughter.
 From our home to school, it takes about 45-minute time.